Statistics

 Birthdays

-Alisha Bailey will be 37 - credited as Isabella in The Vampires of Venice
+Alisha Bailey was 37 - credited as Isabella in The Vampires of Venice

 Alisha Bailey played Isabella in the 2010 Doctor Who television story The Vampires of Venice